exiaosa/demo/README.md

 #Demo
-This is just the code demo for Xinning Ren.
+This is just the code demo for Xinning Ren (Jenny).

-The codes in these files are only parts, not for a complete project.
+The codes in these files are only snippets, not for a complete project.